Where To Go When You Want To Dance But Hate Clubs

-There are two types of people in Miami: club people and non-club people.
-The former don’t mind waiting in line, paying $40 at the door, and spending all night on their feet in a crowded room where they won’t be able to hear the person next to them.
+There are two types of people in this town: club people and non-club people.
+The ones who love Miami clubs don’t mind waiting in line, paying $20 to $100 at the door, and spending all night on their feet in a crowded room where they won’t be able to hear the person next to them.
 The latter would rather sprint across I-95 naked than have to do any of that.
 But that doesn’t mean non-club people want to stay inside all night and knit.
 They want to dance too—or at least go to a place where dancing is a possibility.
 Luckily, the bars on this guide strike that happy medium.

 At this point, Wynwood is absolutely filthy with awful clubs and lounges.
 And as those places multiply, Gramps becomes all the more important of an oasis.
 Come here for great cocktails, a crowd you won’t hate, and a perfectly South Florida aesthetic that feels like a mash-up between Key West, South Beach, and the Everglades.
 The DJs here are fantastic, and Gramps hosts the occasional live show too.
-If nothing else, the weekly drag night (every Thursday at 9pm) is going to inspire you to get the f*ck down on the dance floor.
+If nothing else, the weekly drag night (every Thursday at 9pm) is going to inspire you to tear that dance floor to shreds.

 Every time we go to Downtown’s Mama Tried, the DJs are playing songs that are very hard not to scream along to.
 Things can get crowded here since it’s so small, but that’s not a bad thing if you don’t mind rubbing shoulders with people who also just realized they still know all the lyrics to Big Pun’s “Still Not a Player.”
 If that’s not your speed, stop by the monthly emo night (on the last Sunday of each month) for a truly wild evening where you can loudly relive all those angsty middle school feelings.

 The Sylvester is a great little cocktail bar in Midtown, with a decor that feels very South Florida thrift store.
-It can be a relatively chill spot during Happy Hour and on weekdays, but on the weekends they have a DJ spinning a very dance-able soundtrack.
+It can be a relatively chill spot during Happy Hour and on weekdays, but on the weekends they have a DJ spinning and things get more energetic.
 Dancing is highly encouraged, and when you need to rest your feet, there’s lots of comfortable seating available—as well as some of the best cocktails in the area.

 Sweet Liberty is an excellent cocktail bar with the personality of a carnival ride.
 Everything in here is bright and loud and the bar is literally stacked to the ceiling with alcohol they put to very delicious use.
 Around midnight on the weekends, Sweet Liberty usually has a crowd right in that sweet spot between annihilated and apathetic.
 No one’s going to step on your shoes here, but they also won’t judge you for voguing if the right song comes on.
-There’s usually a DJ spinning at night and occasionally they book a live band, which tends to make this place feel like a very drunk - but very fun - wedding.
+There’s usually a DJ at night and occasionally they book a live band, which tends to make this place feel like a very drunk (but very fun) wedding reception.